Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 ## EOS File Preparation
 To use the Mizzou 3D SPinE, all EOS files of each assessment for each patient should be saved in one folder, named using the patient identifier.
 Then, the associated Detailed Report (.xslx file) for each EOS assessment for a patient must be placed within a subfolder, located within each patient folder, and should be named using the EOS assessment date using the “MM-DD-YYYY” format.
 The resulting file structure should be that all Detailed Report files associated with each patient-specific EOS assessment has its own folder, named using the date, and that these are all stored within the main folder for each patient, named using the numerical patient identifier (Figure 2).
+An example of the organized EOS files is available at [Example Data](https://github.com/Mizzou-3d-Spine/Mizzou-3d-Spine/tree/main/Example%20Data/Test%20Data).

 ---
 <p align="center">